neurospin/ciel/README.md

 You have to customize the following parameters in `_config.yml`:

 - title: the name of your team.
-- subtitle: the runing title.
+- subtitle: the running title.
 - email: the contact email.
 - short_desc: the title of the banner in the index page.
 - long_desc: the content of the banner in the index page.